telerik/fiddler-jam-docs/extension/recording-a-log.md

 >tip To reset the Fiddler Jam extension and start a new capturing session, use the **Capture Again** button.

-Additionally, Fiddler Jam provides switches for masking cookies, post data and for disabling the cache from [the Advanced options]({%slug fj-capture-options%}).
+Additionally, the Fiddler Jam [advanced options]({%slug fj-capture-options%}) allow you to mask cookies, post data and disable the browser cache.

 ## Next Steps